gtb104/SoF_Showcase/README.md

 A typical workflow would be to run `npm run dev` while editing files so you can work with live reloading.
 Run `npm run preview` to test the production build locally.

 ## Deployment

+When you've updated this project, you'll want to update the version number.
+There are two places to update.
+1. `package.json`
+2. `static/service-worker.js`

+Update the package JSON when you make major changes, add new feature, or fix a problem.

+Update the service worker when you have made changes and you want to invalidate the cache on the client.
+You'll most likely want to do this yearly, right before your final publish before showcase.

 This project is configured for deployment on Vercel.
 You have two options for deploying to vercel.